eldipa/book-of-gehn/_posts/2019-03-15-Separate-your-SSH-Agent-Identities.md

 Only if one is accepted, the agent will ask you confirmation; technically a public key is for that but it may reveal more than you want.

-For example you could have a personal ``github`` account with a different ssh key.
-Using your work ssh key to log in to some work-related host and forwarding the *same* agent, it may leak the fact that you have a personal ``github`` account.
+For example you could have ssh key for your personal ``github`` account and another key for your work.

+You use the latter ssh key to log in to some work-related host and forward the agent.

+But if you loaded *both* keys to the *same* agent, it may leak the fact that you have a personal ``github`` account.

 The only way to prevent this is to not load all the keys in the same agent and use *different* ``ssh-agent``s instead.

+### Switch by hand

 Assuming that you have two ``ssh-agent``s running, to use a particular one you need to set some environment variables in your current shell: